Fundlan

 Big data, cloud computing, blockchain technology, and artificial intelligence are known as the “ABCD” (four essential elements) of fintech.

-Financial organizations can better understand their clients by using AI algorithms to provide information on customer purchasing behavior.
-Another AI-driven solution that banks are beginning to adopt to help with customer care is chatbots.
+Financial organizations can better understand their clients using AI algorithms to provide information on purchasing behavior.
+Another AI-driven solution that banks are beginning to adapt to help with customer care is chatbots.

 Fintech tries to reduce costs imposed on the banking system.

-Big data can be used to develop new tactics and portfolios, study consumer spending patterns, enhance fraud identification, and develop marketing plans by predicting client investments and market developments.
+Big data can develop new tactics and portfolios, study consumer spending patterns, enhance fraud identification, and develop marketing plans by predicting client investments and market developments.

 Robotic process automation (also known as RPA) is a branch of A.I. that tries to automate some particular repetitive processes.
 RPA facilitates the faster and frequently more accurate processing of financial data, including accounts payable and receivable.

 Blockchain is one of the new financial technologies that has enticed considerable investors from large companies.
-Blockchain’s decentralized structure can do away with the necessity for an intermediary to carry out transactions.
+Blockchain’s decentralized structure can do away with an intermediary’s need to carry out transactions.

 Differences between Fintech and Finserv